LecoOliveira/LecoOliveira/README.md

 - New Pentest Professional at DESEC Security
 - Fullstack Java + Angular at DIO Santander BootCamp 2023

-I am excited to expand my knowledge and skills here, and I look forward to contributing and assisting in any way I can.
+I am excited to expand my knowledge and skills, and I look forward to contributing and assisting in any way I can.
 ```

 <div align="center">